-Bosnia: Electricity market development landscape4.
-March 2014. / SEE Energy News
+Bosnia: Electricity market development landscape, SEE Energy News

 The electricity market in Bosnia and Herzegovina is not sufficiently developed.
 Its fragmentation along the entity borders follows the constitutional design of Bosnia and Herzegovina.
 The co-existence of several sets of legal frameworks and utilities could – unlike in other Contracting Parties – stimulate intra-domestic competition and market opening.
 Trading patterns generally encompass bilateral OTC agreements – no spot-trading mechanisms have been established.